 It isn’t a cordless design though so be mindful of the cable when operating, although it’s ten metres long so there should be plenty of reach for most outdoor tasks, except for those larger gardens and allotments.

-- Designed with efficiency and mobility in mind, get your soil ready for gardening...
+- PREPARE YOUR GARDENS SOIL – Designed with efficiency and mobility in mind, get...

-- Made from durable plastic with a metal frame and distinctive black and orange...
+- DURABLE DESIGN – Made from durable plastic with a metal frame and distinctive...

-- With a cutting width of 320mm, maximum tilling depth of 220mm and 4 durable...
+- EFFICENT PERFORMANCE – With a cutting width of 320mm, maximum tilling depth of...